 - Tourism Queensland’s ‘Best Job in the World’ campaign encouraged video applications for the position of caretaker on an island in the Great Barrier Reef.
 They had 35,000 applications, generated an estimated $350 million in media coverage, and had 55 million visits to their website.

 - The Starbucks #WhiteCupContest invited customers to decorate one of its cups and post a photo on Twitter.
 They received over 4,000 entries and a ton of social activity in just three weeks, all on a low budget – the winner received a printed cup and a gift card.
 The campaign was so popular that Starbucks started selling the winning cups.

-If you need help generating and leveraging user content for your brand, let’s chat.
+If you’d like to know more about content marketing, check out our Content Marketing Guide.
+And if you need help generating and leveraging user content for your brand, let’s chat.